Full time

 As a result of their professional mentoring several former students now work in publishing and associated industries and we are proud of our track record of student publishing and award-winning success - we have at least one a year and many go on to further successful publications.

-The course is offered both residentially and through blended (mix of on-campus and online) delivery.
+The course is offered both residentially and through blended (mixed on-campus/online) delivery.

 Career Opportunities